WP Coupons Review & Tutorial On How To Build Your Own Coupon / Deal Site With WordPress

 Enable Coupon Archive Template: Enabling this option will generate a coupon archive using a defined URL.
 Upon installation it automatically generates a “coupons” URL archive, we can change this further down in the settings.

 Archive URL: Here you can choose the URL for the archive of the coupons listed on your website.
-Don’t forget to re-save your permalinks afterwards!
+Don’t forget to re-save your permalinks afterward!

-Nav Title: This title will be shown as the first navigation for element on your coupons page.
-Default is “All Coupons” however you can change this to whatever you wish.
+Nav Title: This title will be shown as the first navigation for the element on your coupons page.
+The default is “All Coupons” however you can change this to whatever you wish.

 Page Width: Here you can change the width of the content area for displaying your coupons panels.

-Archive Page Limit: Here you can elect how many coupons / deals will be shown on archive pages, the default is nine.
+Archive Page Limit: Here you can select how many coupons/deals will be shown on archive pages, the default is nine.
 More than nine then numerical pagination will occur.

-Force Global Widget Coupon: WP Coupons comes with it’s very own widget which can be place in post / page sidebars.
-Here you can choose from a dropdown menu a global coupon which will be shown in all instances where the WP Coupons widget is shown.
+Force Global Widget Coupon: WP Coupons comes with its very own widget which can be placed in post/page sidebars.
+Here you can choose from a drop-down menu a global coupon which will be shown in all instances where the WP Coupons widget is shown.